Helioborba/direct/README.md

 ## Purpose
 A chat application.

-## To-do
+## Notes
-- Come up with a better name.
+- The images are being stored in the local DB rather than a CDN for obvious reasons (deploy).